 Auto Accident Lawyer in Santa Clarita

-Caring Representation in SCV from a Skilled Legal Team
+Caring Representation in SCV from a Skilled Legal Car Accident Team

-Car accidents are among the leading causes of death and injury in the United States of America.
-If you’ve been involved in a car accident, it’s important that you know what to do.
-Getting a car accident attorney involved in your case as soon as possible helps tremendously with the recovery process.
+Car accidents remain among the leading causes of death and injury across the United States.
+If you’ve been involved in a car accident, you need to know what to do next.
+Connecting with a Santa Clarita car accident attorney as soon as possible can support your recovery and help protect your rights.

-Get the help you need from an experienced car accident lawyer near you.
-Contact us at (661) 441-3446 or access our online form without delay.
+Get the help you need from an experienced car accident lawyer in Santa Clarita, CA. Contact us at (661) 441-3446 or complete our online form today.

 Car Accident Lawsuit Statute of Limitations in California

-California law places different deadlines on the amount of time a car accident victim has to file a civil claim for damages.
-The statute of limitations for personal injury claims related to car accidents in California is two years, while property damage claims must be filed within three years.
+California law gives car accident victims a limited time to file a civil claim for damages.
+The statute of limitations for personal injury claims is two years from the accident date, while property damage claims require filing within three years.

 Depending on the circumstances, you may have grounds to file a claim against the following: